ahmadghizzawi/aub-graphics/assignment4/README.md

 ### Known Issues:
 - When using the spacebar + right mouse click combo to translate in the Z-directions, the behavior is not the expected one.

+- When picking Sky using picker, an error occurs.